mbrown50/my-E-Commerce/README.md

 ## Description

 User Story:
-AS AN employer I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+AS A manager at an internet retail company
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

 GitPages deployed link:
 This application won’t be deployed.